 Type IA requires 3-hour fire resistance rated primary structure and load bearing walls.
 Mass timber can also achieve 3-hour ratings with and without encapsulation and can provide a similar level of life safety.
 A series of full-scale fire tests, known as RISE, demonstrated that Type IVB construction can withstand much longer than 3-hours and will self-extinguish when designed per code requirements (see link below).
-Mass timber construction is required to utilize fire-resistant adhesives.
+Mass timber construction is required to utilize fire resistant adhesives.
 Excluding use of mass timber walls prevents reignition of mass timber elements, as shown in RISE test data.
-Type IVA construction is not included in this proposal as it requires 3-layers of encapsulation and does not facilitate cost-effective construction.
-To date, there are no known Type IVA prescriptive buildings.
+Type IVA construction is not included in this proposal as it requires 3-layers of encapsulation and does not facilitate cost-effective construction and greatly increases embodied carbon impacts.